1fish2/BBQTimer/README.md

 Notification sound composed from sampled cowbell sounds which are used by permission from Phil Burk, Copyright (c) 2014 Mobileer Inc.

-Launcher icon derived from a public domain image on [openclipart.org](http://openclipart.org).

 ## Keywords
 BBQ, cooking, interval timer, lock screen widget, reminder alarm, stopwatch.